 - Average price for a museum – 18 CAD

 Tipping culture: Do not forget to leave a tip in restaurants in Canada – it is part of the culture and it is extremely rude not to!
-I have asked around and Canadians tip about 15% in general.
+I have asked around and Canadians generally tip about 15%.

-With so many means of transportation available in the city, I decided to break it down to public transport, bike rentals, and taxies.
+With so many means of transportation available in the city, I decided to break it down to public transport, bike rentals, and taxis.

 a) Metro and bus